 Thank you for stopping by!

 please say hey in an email so that I can help you with web development and visual branding, whether for a specific project or full re-design.

 all work on this site is my own. "quinn" font based on a hand-painted "No Parking" sign on Valencia street.

 BRAND, WEBSITE + GRAPHICS

 2015 — Now 'n Forever

-I've been developing the brand, website and graphics for Little Window (Vietnamese food business formerly known as Bicycle Banh Mi) for the past couple of years, which revolves around illustrations from Bay Area artists including Kat Kuang, Alex Bowman and Ashley Fundora (who designed/painted Little Window's logo).
+I've been developing the graphics, website and brand for Little Window (formerly known as Bicycle Banh Mi) for the past couple of years, which revolves around illustrations from Bay Area artists including Kat Kuang, Alex Bowman and Ashley Fundora (who designed/painted Little Window's logo).
 My work with Jessie (owner + friend) began when she realized there was no public written history of the business.
 Once I put that out into the world, we thought more about what other stories behind Little Window needed telling, and used an interview-photo series to highlight the small Bay Area businesses Little Window partners with.
 Since then, I've built out its brand through designing print collateral like catering/storefront menus, gift cards, loyalty cards and postcard series.